Gelarehh/Linear-Regression/README.md

 </p>

 The dataset used for the training and test simulations is the average annual temperature between 1895 and 2019 for the Lower 48 states of the United States.
+20% of the dataset is saved for testing, and the evaluation metric is the well-known mean square method.